matthew-brett/pydagogue/foundation.rst

 the files into the commit ``files`` directory to make the snapshot.
 With big files, this is going to lead to many identical copies and lots of wasted space.

-Eve realizes that what we need is to do, is make the commit use *references* to files, rather than the files themselves.
+Eve realizes that what we need to do, is to make the commit use *references* to files, rather than the files themselves.
 That way, when the commit has files that have not changed, it can just point to the unchanged file, rather than carrying a wasteful copy of the file.

 If the commits just store references, we need a way to store the contents of the files, so they can be referenced.
 Maybe we could store the files for our